CSharpM7/Ultimate14/_portfolio/32_pitb.md

 ## Down Special (Summon Orbiter)

-Similar to Palutena's Reflection Board
+Similar to Palutena's Reflection Board, except it can only block physical attacks.
+Each attack will slightly slow it down